 Wireless connectivity is provided by an Intel AX201 802.11a/b/g/n/ac/ax WiFi and Bluetooth 5 chip which is not removable.

 The keyboard feels largely the same as the previous version and is very good with a roomy layout and a precise, clicky tactile that is perhaps very slightly softer and quieter than the old model.
-It is backlit with two levels of adjustment (plus off) which automatically turns on when typing and off again after 15 seconds.
+It is backlit with two levels of adjustment (plus off) which automatically turns on when typing and off again after 15 seconds (though this timeout is now configurable in their Windows app).
 The webcam button between F6 and F7 is not backlit, presumably because of space constraints, which makes the key look a tad out of place.

-As with the previous model, the indicator lights on the Caps Lock and Fn keys light up when the screen is powered off (via DPMS) which is handy for knowing when the laptop is powered on since there is no other power indicator on the laptop.
+As with the previous model, the indicator lights on the Caps Lock and Fn keys light up when the screen is powered off (via DPMS) which is handy for knowing that the laptop is still powered on.
 The fingerprint reader remains under the power button.

 The speaker grille is no longer located above the keyboard since the speakers are now firing downward on both sides of the laptop.
 The sound is a bit muffled compared to the previous model, but still sounds great.